brneto/fabric-mcp-server/README.md

    - If you provide a `strategy` (e.g., `cot`), it fetches the strategy JSON, extracts the prompt content, and **prepends** it to the system message.
    - The `input` argument content is **appended** to the end of the prompt.
 4. **Tools**:
+   - Use `execute_pattern` to run any Fabric pattern with content and optional strategy.
    - Use `list_patterns` to discover all available Fabric patterns.
    - Use `list_strategies` to discover available strategies and their descriptions.